 Avoid cheap and look more at budget.

 Some brands have a permanent sale on.
 But just because something is half price does not mean it is good value or a bargain.
 We won’t name names as you can easily find out who.
 Cheap is cheap though.
 In terms of quality.
+Cheap paddle boards don’t last, offer poor performance and reduce the amount of fun you’ll have on the water.
+There’s a difference between cheap (which reflects quality) and budget equipment.
 If budget is a requirement then do your research thoroughly.

 Avoid heavy SUPs.